 Please contact us if you have any questions about this Privacy Notice or the information we hold about you or to exercise all relevant rights, queries or complaints at:

-The Data Protection Officer, Beeswax Dyson Farming Limited, The Estate Office, Cyclone Way, Nocton, Lincoln, LN4 2GR
+The Data Protection Manager, Beeswax Dyson Farming Limited, The Estate Office, Cyclone Way, Nocton, Lincoln, LN4 2GR

 How to make a complaint

-If you are unhappy with the way in which your personal data has been processed you may in the first instance contact the Data Protection Officer using the contact details above.
+If you are unhappy with the way in which your personal data has been processed you may in the first instance contact the Data Protection Manager using the contact details above.